Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Introduction

-To further improve efficiency and solution quality, we have developed a multi-level algorithm that iteratively refines group assignments.
+To further improve efficiency and solution quality, we have developed a multi-level algorithm that iteratively refines community assignments.
 This algorithm alternates between QUBO formulation and Quantum Hamiltonian Descent solving at different levels of graph granularity.
-Starting from a coarse representation of the graph, it progressively refines the group structure by incorporating more detailed information in each iteration.
-This hierarchical approach helps in escaping local optima and enhances the overall accuracy of the graph partition process.
+Starting from a coarse representation of the graph, it progressively refines the community structure by incorporating more detailed information in each iteration.
+This hierarchical approach helps in escaping local optima and enhances the overall accuracy of the community detection process.

 Our method has been benchmarked against GUROBI~\cite{GUROBI}, which is a leading commercial solver renowned for its optimization capabilities.
 On smaller problem instances, our algorithm matches GUROBI's performance, demonstrating its effectiveness and reliability.
 Notably, for larger problems exceeding 1,000 variables, our approach surpasses GUROBI.
 This performance advantage is crucial for practical applications involving large-scale graphs where computational resources and time are significant constraints.
-Recognizing the computational intensity of large-scale graph partition, we have implemented our algorithm on multi-GPU architectures.
+Recognizing the computational intensity of large-scale community detection, we have implemented our algorithm on multi-GPU architectures.
 GPUs offer massive parallel processing power, which accelerates the Quantum Hamiltonian Descent process and handles the extensive computations required for large graphs.
 Our implementation demonstrates excellent scalability and makes it feasible to analyze large networks in reasonable time budget.
 This efficient use of high-performance computing resources indicates the practicality of our approach for real-world applications.

-Our contributions are: \begin{itemize} \item Developed a novel quantum-inspired graph partition algorithm utilizing QHD optimization \item Formulated graph partition as a QUBO problem with an iterative multi-level refinement approach \item Demonstrated competitive performance with GUROBI solver on small instances and superior scalability for problems exceeding 1,000 variables \end{itemize}
+Our contributions are: \begin{itemize} \item Developed a novel quantum-inspired community detection algorithm utilizing QHD optimization \item Formulated community detection as a QUBO problem with an iterative multi-level refinement approach \item Demonstrated competitive performance with GUROBI solver on small instances and superior scalability for problems exceeding 1,000 variables \end{itemize}